btc-script-explorer/scantool/README.md

         *  Explorer: 192.168.1.77:8080                 *
         ************************************************

-4. View the Web Interface in a Browser
+4. View the web interface in a browser.

         http://192.168.1.77:8080

-5. Send a REST Request from the Command Line
+5. Send a REST request from the command line.

         $ curl -X GET http://192.168.1.77:8080/rest/v1/current_block_height
         {"Current_block_height":803131}